stardoom4/simplejekyll/about.md

 ### Other Details:

-- The site lives on [[Github::https://github.com/rgvr/simply-jekyll]] and is served using Netlify
+- The site lives on [[Github::https://github.com/stardoom4/simplejekyll]] and is served using Netlify.
 - This website is statically generated using Jekyll from a set of Markdown files.
-  - The Jekyll theme can be found on my Github Page, It is called "Simply-Jekyll"
 - Except lunrjs and katex, there are no third party libraries.
-Discord is an opt-in, I don't use on my [[site::https://rgvr.me]].
+Discord is an opt-in.
 I strongly believe in user privacy.